Venice, view of the Ca’ Pesaro Museum on the Grand Canal. Photo © Riccardo Bianchini / Inexhibit.

 The Pool – Australia at the Venice Architecture Biennale 2016

-12 proposals to regenerate Detroit – US Pavilion at the 15th Venice Biennale
+12 proposals to regenerate Detroit – US Pavilion | 15th Venice Architecture Biennale

 15th Venice Architecture Biennale | Pavilion of Ireland